π©Ί Vitals

 | License Fees | Significant annual subscription | None (Open Source) |

-| Vendor Lock-in | High reliance on HashiCorp | Community-driven, resilient to vendor shifts |
+| Vendor Lock-in | High reliance on HashiCorp | Community-driven / Linux Foundation |

-| Compliance Audits | Potentially dependent on vendor features | Full transparency and control over data and logs |
+| Compliance Audits | Dependent on vendor features | Full transparency and control |

 3. The "Day 2" Reality Check